dimispapa/cy_boulder_fest/README.md

 ## Acknowledgements
 * I would like to thank my Code Institute mentor, Rory Patrick Sheridan, for the support and useful tips during this project.
+* Many thanks to Alex Tellalis for the beautiful flyer he produced for the real event happening soon and the many amazing photos by Silvio Rusmigo that just elevate any content!
 * I would like to also thank my partner, Georgina Christou, for the useful views when it comes to the colour scheme and fixing the overall design aesthetics.